MAKE AN IMPACT

 -

-Province of PEI under the Minister for the Status of Women and the Interministerial Women’s Secretariat for annual core operations like Sexual Assault Awareness Week / Take Back the Night
+Province of PEI under the Minister for The Department of Workforce, Advanced Learning and Population and the Interministerial Women’s Secretariat for annual core operations and events like Sexual Assault Awareness Week / Take Back the Night

 -